Partition Action Q&A Series

 Conclusion

 In North Carolina, you cannot force a co-owner to sign over a jointly titled boat.
-Your remedy is a partition special proceeding asking the Clerk to order a sale or to award the boat to one owner with fair credits for contributions and costs, then to direct title transfer via court order.
-Next step: file a verified petition for partition and sale (or allotment) with the Clerk of Superior Court and request an accounting for contributions.
+Your remedy may include a partition special proceeding asking the Clerk to order a sale and division of proceeds, and potentially to direct title-related steps by court order where authorized.
+Next step: file a verified petition for partition and sale with the Clerk of Superior Court.

 Talk to a Partition Action Attorney